2019 24 Hours of Le Mans: Post-race

 The role of the safety cars affecting LMGTE Pro received a mixed response.
 Andy Priaulx of the Ford team stated that the safety cars should have been used to close up the field, "If you've just pitted, which we needed to pit, it just messes it up so much.
 It just neutralizes the race and then you end up with this huge separation.
 For the second year in a row, it's kind of taken away the spectacle at the end."
 Lietz stated his belief that all of the safety car periods were correctly deployed for safety reasons.
 The Corvette Racing team manager, Ben Johnson, said he was unsure why some safety car periods were deployed in lieu of full course yellow flags to slow the race and called for clarity on when to use the procedure.

 Alonso, Buemi and Nakajima took the LMP Drivers' Championship with 198 points.
 They were 41 points ahead of their teammates Conway, Kobayashi and López in second position.
 Laurent and Menezes followed in third place with 114 points, ahead of Aleshin and Petrov in fourth with 94 points and Neel Jani and Lotterer in fifth with 91 points.
 With 155 points, Estre and Christensen won the GTE Drivers' Championship, 18 ahead of Calado and Pier Guidi in second.
 Bruni and Lietz followed in third position with 131 points and Tincknell and Priaulx were fourth with 90 points.

-Race classification
+Official results

 The minimum number of laps for classification (70 per cent of the overall winning car's race distance) was 270 laps.
 Class winners are in bold.